 In this case, they looked at all published studies longer than four weeks that measured muscle mass and compared rest intervals of less than 60 seconds to rest intervals greater than 60 seconds where subjects were healthy and injury-free.
 From an initial cohort of over 1,000 studies, the criteria narrowed it down to just six.

 So what did they find?
-At a very high level it looks like longer rest periods, i.e. more than 60 seconds, seem to favour hypertrophy (muscle growth) when compared to rest periods shorter than 60 seconds.
+At a very high level, it looks like longer rest periods, i.e. more than 60 seconds between sets, seem to favour hypertrophy (muscle growth) when compared to rest periods shorter than 60 seconds.
 Why?
-Simple really, more rest enables a higher total volume.
+It’s simple really, more rest enables a higher total volume.

 Digging deeper, results are more nuanced when you look at trained and untrained people.
 Trained people (those with a decent amount of strength training under their belts) are almost certain to benefit from longer rest periods.
-Untrained people, i.e. newbies, seem to make good progress regardless of rest period.
+Untrained people (gym newbies) seem to make good progress regardless of their rest period.
 Perhaps not surprising when you consider the concept of ‘newbie gains’.

-– if you’re well trained, lift to failure and use longer rest periods, 2-3 minutes.
+- If you’re well trained, lift to failure and use longer rest periods of around 2-3 minutes.

-A final note on structuring workouts, the researchers suggest:
+A final note on structuring your workouts, the researchers suggest:

 Happy resting (and lifting)!